• Skip to primary navigation

 Homemade lemon vinegar in spray bottle

 I use a fair amount of lemons when cooking and entertaining.
-I hate to see the peels or the fruit themselves go to waste so I try to use them in different ways.
+I hate to see the peels or the fruit itself go to waste so I try to use them in different ways.

-I love lemon and lime peels but you could easily use peels from clementines and oranges which you are probably already eating during the winter.
+I love lemon and lime peels/rinds, but you could easily use peels from clementines, grapefruit, and oranges, which you are probably already eating during the winter.
 Don't throw them out.
 Instead, collect them and add them to a jar.
-Then pour white vinegar over top.
+Then pour white vinegar over the top.

 Why Homemade Lemon Vinegar?

-• Even if you don't an entire gallon of white vinegar costs around $2-3.00.
+• Even if you don't, an entire gallon of white vinegar costs around $2-3.

 • You know exactly what's in it.
 No weird chemicals here.